 pre-2008 momentum.
 The favourable capital

-with improvement in capital flows and business
+market conditions with improvement in capital flows and business

 sentiments are also encouraging.
 There is also a significant pick-up in